Manishearth/manishearth.github.io/source/_posts/2015-05-17-the-problem-with-shared-mutability.markdown

 iterator, and causing use-after-free.

 Of course, there is a trivial solution in this case &mdash; store a reference to the `Vec`/`vector` object inside the iterator instead of just the pointer to the vector on the heap.
-This leads to some extra indrection or a larger stack size for the iterator (depending on how you implement it), but overall will prevent the memory unsafety.
+This leads to some extra indirection or a larger stack size for the iterator (depending on how you implement it), but overall will prevent the memory unsafety.